jbarnette/jbarnette.github.com/_posts/2009-11-10-deploying-to-heroku.markdown

 something's probably wrong.

-There are (at the moment) two Heroku environments, `myapp-next` and `myapp-production`.
+There are (at the moment) two Heroku environments, `myapp-next` and `myapp-master`.
 There's a Git remote for each environment:

     $ git remote
-    next
+    heroku-next
     origin
-    production
+    heroku-master

 Got it?
 Good.